Essilor Lenses: lenses for prescription glasses.

 Reducing swim effects and broadening the field of vision are the most common issues optical engineers have been attempting to overcome

 for decades.
-Essilor elevates its premium progressives, such as its top of the range Varilux Xclusiv, to the level of personalisation with the use of an iPad app that simulates the way people read without using text.It involves the patient tracking a blue dot across the screen, while the iPad camera measures the down gaze, offset from centre and the reading distance.It also factors in the patient’s visual behaviour.
-At one extreme keeping their eyes still and tracking with their head or, at the other, keeping their head still and tracking with their eyes – and all the combinations in between.
+Essilor elevates its premium progressives, such as its top of the range Varilux Xclusiv, to the level of personalisation using an iPad app that simulates the way people read without using text.
+It involves the patient tracking a blue dot across the screen, while the iPad camera measures the downward gaze, offset from the centre and the reading distance.
+It also factors in the patient’s visual behaviour.
+At one extreme, keeping their eyes still and tracking with their head or, at the other, keeping their head still and tracking with their eyes – and all the combinations in between.

-From this personal data the design of the lens is modified to shift their volume of vision to exactly match their parameters.
+From this personal data, the design of the lens is modified to shift their volume of vision to exactly match their parameters.

-All the below progressives are Digitally surfaced aspheric / atoric back surface and the moulds for any semi-finished, therefore the front surface, are digitally surfaced aspheric
+All the below progressives are Digitally surfaced aspheric / atoric back surface and the moulds for any semi-finished; therefore, the front surface are digitally surfaced aspheric

 • some out of range are done with conventional surfacing otherwise